BATOD’s role in examinations and testing

 The work of the BATOD GCSE sub-committee had been extraordinarily successful and, even though this sub-group no longer exists, their work continues within BATOD.
 ToDs are represented, for example, at the Access to Assessment and Qualification Advisory Group meetings and the Access Consultation Forum with Ofqual.
 In addition BATOD responds to Ofqual consultations and contributes to the annual revision of JCQ’s ‘Access Arrangements, Reasonable Adjustments and Special Considerations’ – an invaluable document for all teachers working with examination candidates.
 It is important to remember though that these considerations are not all relevant to Scotland.
-A more recent move has led to BATOD’s co-ordinator of language modification having regular meetings, including an awareness training session, with JCQ and representatives from the five main Awarding Bodies.
+BATOD’s co-ordinator of language modification has meetings with JCQ and representatives from the five main Awarding Bodies.
 This has led to greater awareness of the importance of language modification for all candidates and an attempt to have the majority of papers modified at source – a positive move towards equal access for all.
 This is an ongoing process and one which would be even more successful with a greater number of qualified language modifiers.

 The Assessment & Qualifications Alliance www.aqa.org.uk

 Northern Ireland Council for Curriculum Examinations & Assessment www.ccea.org.uk